terrortylor/neovim-environment/README.md

 Submodules are used, to add a new plugin:
 ```
 git submodule add <URL TO PLUGIN> vim/pack/plugins/start/<NAME>
+git submodule add <URL TO PLUGIN> nvim/plugins/start/<NAME>
 ```
+NOTE: That I maintain two plugins directories, one for vim 8+ and one for NeoVim, as mentioned above.

 so when checking out ensure you use `--recursive`
 ```
 git clone --recursive https://github.com/terrortylor/vim-environment.git